 Jay, born 1960, joined Dana Investment Advisors in July 2015 and is currently a Senior Vice President.
-Prior to joining Dana, he was an EVP with U.S. Fiduciary Services from March 2003 through January 2015.
-Jay graduated from Marquette University with a BS in 1982 and went on to earn a MS and MBA from Marquette in 1983 and 1998.
+Jay graduated from Marquette University with a BS in 1982 and went on to earn an MS and MBA from Marquette in 1983 and 1998.
 He is responsible for client servicing and marketing and is a Certified Public Accountant.
 He also serves as a Becker/DeVry instructor for both the CPA and CFA examinations, is a member of the Wisconsin Institute of Certified Public Accountants, and the American Institute of Certified Public Accountants, and has served on the boards of several Milwaukee area charities, including the American Liver Foundation, Marquette University's Blue-Gold Fund, and the Major League Baseball Alumni Association.